 - Connect the FireCluster members to each other and to the network, as described in Connect the FireCluster Hardware.

-- Make sure you understand how to configure a FireCluster with Firebox M5600 and M4600 models.
+- Make sure you understand how to configure FireCluster models that include modular interfaces.

 For information, see About FireCluster with Modular Interfaces